Medical Imaging Magazine Readers Name Cincinnati Children's Radiology Department and Staff Among Top 10

-CINCINNATI – The Department of Radiology and Medical Imaging at Cincinnati Children's Hospital Medical Center and five of its members have been chosen among the Industry Top 10 by Medical Imaging magazine in its January 2006 issue.
+CINCINNATI – The Department of Radiology at Cincinnati Children's Hospital Medical Center and five of its members have been chosen among the Industry Top 10 by Medical Imaging magazine in its January 2006 issue.

 "We wanted to find and acknowledge the best and the brightest in the field of radiology," Medical Imaging magazine writer Andi Lucas wrote in the January issue.